Education and Qualifications: BEng (Hons) in Mechanical Engineering, BEng (Hons) Fire Safety Engineering

 What are the challenges and opportunities facing women fire engineers today?

 At the beginning of my career I felt a strong need to prove myself and gain respect in what was a male dominated environment.
-I am pleased to say that from my perspective the fire engineering industry does not have any out-dated issues that some other engineering disciplines are perhaps still trying to shake.
+I am pleased to say that from my perspective the fire engineering industry does not have any outdated issues that some other engineering disciplines are perhaps still trying to shake.
 There is a good distribution of women engineers, not only in consultancy practices but also on technical committees and network forums.
-There are challenges but I am lucky enough to be in an environment where I feel completely supported and respected among my colleagues.
-If there are any women engineers who feel they need some sort of validation then I would recommend applying for professional registration.
+There are challenges, but I am fortunate enough to be in an environment where I feel completely supported and respected among my colleagues.
+If there are any women engineers who feel they need some sort of validation, then I would recommend applying for professional registration.
 Being assessed by a well-respected peer group is a great opportunity for any engineer to see how far they have come in terms of their development and provides a real sense of achievement.